Contest Submission - Nonfiction

 - Simultaneous submissions are permitted, but we ask that you notify us immediately if your work is accepted elsewhere.
 We regret that there can be no refunds or substitutions for withdrawn work.

 - All contest entries will also be considered for regular publication.
+If you submit to the contest, there is no need to submit the same piece again under the general submissions category.

 - Students/friends/colleagues/relations of a judge are not permitted to enter submissions to that judge's genre.